-DFO Research Vessel (RV) data collected during annual multi-species trawl surveys between 2007-2011 were presented in the EA (see § 4.3.7 in LGL 2014a).
+DFO RV data collected during annual multi-species trawl surveys between 2007-2011 were presented in the EA (see § 4.3.7 in LGL 2014a).
 The 2012 and 2013 RV data were analyzed in the 2015 and 2016 EA Updates, respectively (LGL 2015b, 2016).
-During the May-November 2014 period, RV surveys occurred within the Study Area during the spring (May-June); unlike previous years, there were no RV surveys in the Study Area during the fall.
+May-November 2014 period, RV surveys occurred within the Study Area during the spring (May-June); unlike previous years, there were no RV surveys in the Study Area during the fall.
 Results of analysis of the 2014 dataset did not indicate any major differences in either the predominant species caught or the harvest locations compared to previous survey years (see Table 4.4 and Figure 4.34 in LGL 2014a).
 Similar to previous years, no RV survey data were collected in the Study Area during July 2012, 2013 or 2014 (LGL 2015b, 2016).
-During 2014, few RV survey locations were within the western portion of the 2017 3D AOI, while there were numerous locations within the northern and western portions of the western and eastern 2D AOIs, respectively, in areas where water depths are <1,000 m (Figure 4.14).
+During 2014, few RV survey locations were within the western portion of the 2017 3D AOI, while there were numerous locations within the northwestern and eastern portions of the western 2D AOI and western and northwestern portions of the eastern 2D AOI, in areas where water depths are <1,000 m (Figure 4.14).

 Fisheries research surveys conducted by DFO and the fishing industry were described in § 4.3.8 of the EA (LGL 2014a).
 The tentative schedule of the 2017 DFO multispecies science surveys (RV surveys) is presented below (Table 4.3) (D. Power, DFO, NAFO Senior Science Advisor/Coordinator, pers. comm., 16 February 2017).
 Spring RV surveys are currently set to begin at the end of March and continue into early-June, with surveys potentially occurring in the Study Area throughout this period.
-DFO fall RV surveys will begin at the end of August and end in early-December, and may occur in the Study Area throughout this time, with the least amount of survey activity potentially during late-October to early-November.
+DFO fall RV surveys will begin at the end of August and end in early-December, and may occur in the Study Area